 photo of them with their Norwegian trolls (for Umi!).

-We watched my nephew, Clark's amazing drone YouTube channel
+We watched my nephew, Clark, and his amazing drone YouTube channel

-since he had put out a new video that included all the recent snow Utah got.
+since he released a new video that included all of Utah's recent snow.

-I have to admit, it made me homesick for the snow and Utah.
+I must admit, it made me homesick for the snow and Utah.

 For dinner, I whipped up a charcuterie board with bubblie to drink.

-We grazed at the kitchen island all evening eating yummy breads,
+We grazed at the kitchen island all evening, eating yummy bread,

 cheeses, fruits, vegetables, and delicious dips, jams, and jellies.